cardano-foundation/CIPs/CIP-0PRS/README.lagda.md

 ---

-> [!NOTE]
-> A "Consensus" category must be created by a new CIP before this CIP can be submitted within that category.
->
-> Existing categories:
->
-> - Meta     | For meta-CIPs which typically serves another category or group of categories.
-> - Wallets  | For standardisation across wallets (hardware, full-node or light).
-> - Tokens   | About tokens (fungible or non-fungible) and minting policies in general.
-> - Metadata | For proposals around metadata (on-chain or off-chain).
-> - Tools    | A broad category for ecosystem tools not falling into any other category.
-> - Plutus   | Changes or additions to Plutus
-> - Ledger   | For proposals regarding the Cardano ledger (including Reward Sharing Schemes)
-> - Catalyst | For proposals affecting Project Catalyst / the Jörmungandr project

 ## Abstract

 We propose Ouroboros Peras, an enhancement to the Ouroboros Praos protocol that introduces a voting layer for fast settlement.
 It is adaptively secure, supports dynamic participation, and integrates self healing.
 Voting provides a “boost” to blocks that receive a quorum of votes, and this dramatically reduces the roll-back probability of the boosted block and its predecessors.
 Fast settlement occurs in the presence of adversaries with up to one-quarter of the stake, but Praos-like safety is maintained when adversaries control more than that amount of stake.
 In fact, the protocol enters a “cool-down period” of Praos-like behavior when adversaries prevent voting quorums; that cool-down period is exited only when the chain has healed, achieves chain quality, and reaches a common prefix.
 For realistic settings of the Peras protocol parameters, blocks can be identified post-facto as being settled vs rolled-back (with overwhelming probability) after as little as two minutes.
 This enables use cases like partner-chains and bridges where high certainty for the status of a transaction is required in a brief time.
 The protocol requires the implementation of a vote-diffusion layer, certificates that aggregate votes, and one minor addition to the contents of a block.

 ## Motivation: why is this CIP necessary?